Cherry Knowle

 Cherry Knowle is the first full-length album by the English punk band Leatherface.
 The album is named after Cherry Knowle Hospital in Ryhope, Sunderland, and the album's cover reflects the hospital's Victorian origins.
+It was recorded at Beaumont Street Studios.

 Critical reception

 Trouser Press called the album a "fine hardcore" record, writing that the "seeds of Leatherface’s later work are there in the debut’s 'Colorado Joe/Leningrad Vlad,' 'Discipline' and 'Cabbage Case.'"